memsql/singlestore-kafka-connector/README.md

 ## Exactly once delivery

-To achieve exactly once delivery you could set `memsql.metadata.allow` to true.
+To achieve exactly once delivery, set `memsql.metadata.allow` to true.
 Then `kafka_connect_transaction_metadata` table will be created.
 This table contains an identifier, count of records, and time of each transaction.

-The name of this table could be overwritten with `memsql.metadata.table` option.
+To overwrite the name of this table, use `memsql.metadata.table` option.

 ## Data Types